webbywe/drupal8-example-block/README.md

 Drupal 8 functional unit tests are added for testing of the custom block functionality.
 The test utilizes the BlockTestBase.php funtional unit test Drupal 8 core class for initial base setup.

+The functional tests make use of [Drupal 10 asserts](https://api.drupal.org/api/drupal/core%21modules%21block%21tests%21src%21Functional%21BlockTest.php/class/BlockTest/8.9.x) and avoid any that have been deprecated.